Gabaldonlab/perSVade/README.md

 Read mapping around repetitive elements of the genome can be innacurate, potentially yielding false positive SVs around them.
 Conversely,  there are some SVs expected to appear around repeats (i.e.: those derived from transposable elements insertions).
 This means that the decision on how to handle SVs around such regions is not trivial.
 By default, perSVade runs `RepeatModeler` and `RepeatMasker` to annotate repetitive regions, which is used to assess whether removing SV calls overlapping these elements increases the overall accuracy.
 If so, they are removed.

-This can be problematic for two reasons.
+This can be suboptimal for two reasons.
 First, the prediction of repeats is time-consuming for large genomes.
 Second, some repeat families (i.e.: simple repeats, low complexity regions) may yield more false positive calls than others (i.e.: large transposons), so that treating all repetitive elements together may not be always the best option.

 perSVade includes two options to circumvent this: